 Differences between uTorrent and BitTorrent

-When it comes to security, BitTorrent has the edge as it doesn’t support third-party ads on its websites, whereas uTorrent’s webpage is full of annoying ads that can compromise your online security and data privacy.
-Therefore, ad-blocking solutions are needed when browsing in the uTorrent site.
+Regarding security, BitTorrent has the edge as it doesn’t support third-party website ads.
+In contrast, uTorrent’s webpage contains annoying advertisements that can compromise your online security and data privacy.
+Therefore, ad-blocking solutions are needed when browsing on the uTorrent site.

 Which one is better Performance-wise?

-When deciding on a torrent client, performance and speed should be near the top of aspects to look for.
-In this department, BitTorrent is significantly faster than uTorrent, with average rates of nearly 75 kbps.
+When deciding on a torrent client, performance and speed should be near the top of the aspects to look for.
+In this department, BitTorrent is significantly faster than uTorrent, with an average rate of nearly 75 kbps.
 The latter hovers in the range of 10 kbps, although both results may vary according to several factors.

-One of the main reasons for the sizable difference in speed is the amount of spam and advertising present in the uTorrent client.
-It can throttle the speed of download, thus affecting the performance.
+One of the main reasons for the sizable difference in speed is the amount of spam and advertising in the uTorrent client.
+It can throttle the rate of the download, thus affecting performance.

-For Mac OS X users, the BitTorrent client is especially recommended because it can enable numerous P2P file downloads at the same time, whereas uTorrent usually downloads one and puts the other files on hold.
+The BitTorrent client is especially recommended for Mac OS X users because it can enable multiple P2P file downloads simultaneously.
+In contrast, uTorrent usually downloads one and puts the other files on hold.

 For Android devices, both clients work just fine, but the notable speed difference between BitTorrent and uTorrent in the former’s favor gives it the edge.

-When it comes to language, uTorrent has the slightest of edges: it is available in 67 languages and dialects, with BitTorrent a little behind in the area with 66.
+Regarding language, uTorrent has the slightest edges: it is available in 67 languages and dialects, with BitTorrent a little behind in the area with 66.
 Both clients cover a lot of ground in this particular area, though.

-Regarding size, uTorrent takes another point for being lighter than the BitTorrent client. uTorrent installer takes 1 MB of hard drive space, whereas BitTorrent installer takes up 3 MB in space.
+Regarding size, uTorrent takes another point for being lighter than the BitTorrent client. uTorrent installer takes 1 MB of hard drive space, whereas the BitTorrent installer takes up 3 MB.

-In platform compatibility, uTorrent is available on desktop and mobile devices, with the bonus of being accessible via online.
-On the other hand, BitTorrent can be obtained in desktop and mobile gadgets.
+In platform compatibility, uTorrent is available on desktop and mobile devices, with the bonus of being accessible online.
+On the other hand, BitTorrent can be obtained on desktop and mobile gadgets.